hbakardzhiev/javaTask/README.md

 The resource folder is where the user has to copy the files that are to be read and parsed from the backend.

+The current project has Github Workflow to fix formating of the .java files to the Google Java codestyle.

 # Future improvements to be implemented if the project is to be deployed:
   - Implement tests
   - Multi-threading